JerseyXS/Interactive-Lab-Hub/Lab 3/README.md

 After looking through this folder do the same for the `speech2text` folder.
 In particular, look at `test_words.py` and make sure you understand how the vocab is defined.
 Then try `./vosk_demo_mic.sh`

+Video of working demos can be found here: https://youtu.be/ODtvudZVtHw

 ## Serving Pages

 In Lab 1 we served a webpage with flask.
 In this lab you may find it useful to serve a webpage for the controller on a remote device.
 Here is a simple example of a webserver.